 AMONG EXHIBITIONS OPENING in March, presentations at major museums include Kerry James Marshall’s “Mastry” survey at the Museum of Contemporary Art, Los Angeles, the last stop on its critically praised, three-venue tour.
 And Theaster Gates has a tightly curated show that just opened at the National Gallery of Art in Washington, D.C.
-“In the Tower: Theaster Gates, The Minor Arts” is only the forth exhibition by a living artist the museum has mounted in its history.
-One of the other artists was Marshall in 2013—the first African American living artist to have a show at the institution.
+“In the Tower: Theaster Gates, The Minor Arts” is only the forth exhibition by a living artist the museum has organized in its history.
+One of the other artists was Marshall in 2013—the first living African American artist to have a show originate at the institution.

 Meanwhile, Henry Taylor, Pope.L, and Deana Lawson are among 12 African American artists participating in the 2017 Whitney Biennial.
 There are also a few must-see gems opening this month, featuring work by black female artists Beverly Buchanan (1940-2015), Johannesburg-based Turiya Magadlela, and London photographer Vron Ware.
 In addition, “Shifting: African American Women Artists and the Power of Their Gaze” presents work by 39 black female artists at the David Driskell Center at the University of Maryland, College Park.
 A selection of March exhibitions follows: